MihaiNueleanu/blog/views/values/index.md

 ## Honesty

 Honesty of thought and honesty of speech; utmost important value and life goal.
 "Everybody lies" - a classic catch phrase of Dr House, but a truth as real as time and space.

 It's obvious that you should tell the truth.
 And you feel it in your heart, every time you think of steering towards a lie.
 But why should you?
 It's because honesty aligns your soul with reality, and brings peace to the mind.
-It also helps you build a better reality, not just for yourself, but for everyone around you who's willing to listen.
+It also helps you build better reality, not just for yourself, but for everyone around you who's willing to listen.

 ## Simplicity